Mifepristone vs. Misoprostol: What Each Pill Does

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The provider will explain the entire process during your visit, including how and when to take each medication.
-The all-inclusive cost of $380 covers your appointment, ultrasound, both medications, and follow-up visit.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The doctor will walk you through the whole process at your visit, including how and when to take each medicine.
+The all-inclusive cost of $380 covers your appointment, ultrasound, both medicines, and follow-up visit.

 Can I take misoprostol without mifepristone?

-Misoprostol can be used alone, but the success rate drops to about 80 to 85% compared to 93 to 98% with both medications.
-Using both together, as prescribed, gives the best results.
-At The Center for Women, you receive both medications as part of the standard abortion pill process.
+Misoprostol can be used alone, but the success rate drops to about 80 to 85%, compared to 93 to 98% with both medicines.
+Taking both as prescribed gives the best results, and at The Center for Women you receive both as part of the standard abortion pill process.

 How long does it take for the abortion pill to work?

-Most patients pass the pregnancy within 4 to 5 hours after taking misoprostol, which is the second medication.
-The full process, from taking mifepristone at the clinic to completing the follow-up visit, spans about 1 to 2 weeks.
+Most patients pass the pregnancy within 4 to 5 hours of taking misoprostol, the second medicine.
+The full process, from taking mifepristone at the clinic to finishing the follow-up visit, takes about 1 to 2 weeks.

 Will I feel anything after taking mifepristone?

-Most patients feel little to no effects after mifepristone alone.
-Some experience light spotting or mild nausea.
-The significant cramping and bleeding happen after you take misoprostol the next day.
+Most patients feel little or nothing after mifepristone alone, though some have light spotting or mild nausea.
+The heavy cramping and bleeding come after you take misoprostol the next day.

 How do I take misoprostol?

 You place four misoprostol tablets between your cheeks and gums, two on each side, and let them dissolve for 30 minutes.
-If any fragments remain, you swallow them with water.
-The provider will provide detailed instructions at your appointment.
+If any pieces are left, you swallow them with water.
+The doctor will give you detailed instructions at your appointment.

 How effective is the abortion pill?

-The two-medication regimen of mifepristone and misoprostol is 93 to 98% effective at ending a pregnancy up to 10 weeks.
-In the small number of cases where the medications do not work completely, the provider will discuss next steps at your follow-up visit.
+The two-medicine combination of mifepristone and misoprostol is 93 to 98% effective at ending a pregnancy up to 10 weeks.
+In the small number of cases where the medicines do not fully work, the doctor will go over next steps at your follow-up visit.

 Are mifepristone and misoprostol FDA-approved?

 Yes.
-The FDA approved mifepristone for use in medication abortion in 2000.
-Misoprostol is also FDA-approved.
-Together, they have been used safely for over 25 years in the United States.
+The FDA approved mifepristone for use in medication abortion in 2000, and misoprostol is also FDA-approved.
+Together they have been used safely for over 25 years in the United States.

 What if I vomit after taking the medication?

-If you vomit within 30 minutes of swallowing mifepristone, contact the clinic, as you may need another dose.
-Since misoprostol is absorbed through your cheeks and gums, vomiting after taking misoprostol is less of a concern.
-Call the clinic if you have questions about your specific situation.
+If you vomit within 30 minutes of swallowing mifepristone, contact the clinic, because you may need another dose.
+Misoprostol is absorbed through your cheeks and gums, so vomiting after taking it is less of a worry.
+Call the clinic if you have questions about your situation.